The IsEnum

 property of the TypeDescription

 class indicates whether the target type is an enumeration.
-It returns a boolean value: true
+It returns true

-if the target type is an enum, and false
+if the type being described is an enum, otherwise it returns false

 The IsEnum